-During his time in El Paso, Cicala was nominated for multiple EMMYs for his sports and news reporting.
-Cicala also won the second Edward R. Murrow award of his career for a 3-part series reporting in Medellin, Colombia & Ciudad Juarez, Mexico.
-Cicala made such an impression on the borderland, he was voted the 2013 El Paso-area's "Best Newscaster Under The Age Of 40".
+Before Cicala returned to Tucson, he was a Sports Director & Special Assignment Reporter in the El Paso / Las Cruces, N.M. / Juarez, Mexico, area, where he was nominated for multiple Emmys for his sports and news reporting.
+Cicala also won the second Edward R. Murrow award of his career for a three-part series reporting in Medellin, Colombia, and Ciudad Juarez, Mexico.
+Cicala made such an impression on the borderland, he was voted the 2013 El Paso area's "Best Newscaster Under The Age Of 40".

-However, Cicala's "true love" is sports, and he's excited to be back in the Old Pueblo covering the college he grew up cheering for: The U of A. The proud product of the Sunnyside Unified School District is making his second stop at KVOA.
-The Tucson native left News 4 in 2006 for a Sports Director position at KESQ in the Palm Springs area.
+However, Cicala's true love is sports, and he's excited to be back in the Old Pueblo covering the college he grew up cheering for: The U of A. The proud product of the Sunnyside Unified School District is making his second stop at KVOA.
+The Tucson native left his job as a news reporter for News 4 Tucson in 2006 for a Sports Director position in Southern California.
 Cicala also filed reports in Spanish for the area's Telemundo affiliate.

 Cicala's anchoring & reporting career has also included stops in Las Vegas, where he served as a sports anchor & reporter, and Yuma, Arizona.
 In Las Vegas, Paul had the chance to cover some of the biggest boxing matches in recent history.

-Cicala's first TV job was at FOX Sports in Los Angeles, while attending the University of Southern California (USC), where he graduated magna cum laude.
+Cicala's first TV job was at FOX Sports in Los Angeles while attending the University of Southern California, where he graduated magna cum laude.
 He then produced for NBC Network News in Burbank, where he had the chance to travel and cover stories all throughout the U.S. and Mexico.

 Paul Cicala's endeavors in news have also landed him on national TV shows.
 In 2004, Cicala had the honor of being a guest on the Oprah Winfrey show, providing perspective as an objective journalist after covering a story about a Tucson High guidance counselor who posed nude in an adult magazine.
-Cicala has had an equally active life outside of news, with experience as a teacher at Sunnyside & Desert View High School, a mentor to at-risk youth on Tucson's south side, and as a Rotary Ambassador of Goodwill in Mexico.
+A proud product of the Sunnyside Unified School District (and valedictorian at Desert View), Cicala has had an equally active life outside of news, with experience as a teacher at Sunnyside & Desert View High School, a mentor to at-risk youth on Tucson's south side, and as a Rotary Ambassador of Goodwill in Mexico.